votchallenge/website/contents/index.md

     <h3 class="panel-title">VOT2018 announcement</h3>
   </div>
   <div class="panel-body">
-The VOT2018 challenge will be opened in late April or early May, with results submission deadline in early June.
+The VOT2018 challenge is opened, with results submission deadline in early June.
 The results will be announced at the ECCV 2018 workshop on 14th of September.
 More information on the [challenge page](/vot2018/).<br/><br/>

-This year we plan to run the VOT main challenge and the VOT-realtime sub-challenge.
-In addition, a new, VOT-long-term sub-challenge is planned, which will address long-term trackers (class of trackers that copes with situations where targets leave the field of view and re-enter it after some time).
+This year we are running the VOT main challenge and the VOT-realtime sub-challenge.
+In addition, a new, VOT-long-term sub-challenge is available, which addresses long-term trackers (class of trackers that copes with situations where targets leave the field of view and re-enter it after some time).

   </div>
 </div>